jnozzi/cocoadev.com/markdown/FirstTimeCProblems.md

     int main() is declaring a function named main.
 The int in front of main is to declare that the return value is of type     int.
 This is all really fundamental stuff.
 I highly recommend taking a time out and reading through the first couple of chapters again.
 I think you have missed out on a couple of important concepts if this example is giving you problems.
 You will thank me months from now when you realize how awful your life could have been if you didn't hit the book sooner ;-)

-See General/WhatToKnowAboutCFunctions for a brief summary.
+See WhatToKnowAboutCFunctions for a brief summary.

 ----